lulav/LRS_Documentation/docs_data_analysis_versioned_docs/version-v0.7.17/data_access/query_data.md

 To apply constraints on time column, the [**time()**](../documentation/data_access/citros_db.md#citros_data_analysis.data_access.citros_db.CitrosDB.time) method of the [**CitrosDB**](getting_started.md#connection-to-the-database) is used.
 It should be applied before [**data()**](../documentation/data_access/citros_db.md#citros_data_analysis.data_access.citros_db.CitrosDB.data) method. [**time()**](../documentation/data_access/citros_db.md#citros_data_analysis.data_access.citros_db.CitrosDB.time) method has `start`, `end` and  `duration` arguments to define the time limits (in nanoseconds) of the query.
 Briefly, they set the following constraints on time: `start` <= time, time <= `end` and time < `start` + `duration`. `start`, `end` and  `duration` values must be integers.

 Since time is always >= 0, the default `start` being equal 0 means no constraints.
 To set the upper limit in nanoseconds for the time column, define `end` argument.
-For example, for querying json-daat column 'data.x.x_1' of the topic 'B' with time <= 100ns:
+For example, for querying json-data column 'data.x.x_1' of the topic 'B' with time <= 100ns:

 ```python
 >>> citros.topic('B').time(end = 100).data('data.x.x_1')